ConsoleMage/library-management-system/README.md

 ![Copilot 1](https://github.com/user-attachments/assets/ca04edfa-9536-4363-a767-58ceae3211ed)

-With some help from the Visual Studio Code, I was able to set breakpoints and initialize expressions I wanted to monitor while debugging.
+With some help from Visual Studio Code, I was able to set breakpoints and initialize expressions I wanted to monitor while debugging.
 I found the debugging interface in Visual Studio Code easy to use and developer-friendly.

 ### 3. GitHub Copilot